Rally has to be configured once after installation. If you just run

 As you can see, Rally tells you that you cannot build Elasticsearch from sources but you can still benchmark official binary distributions.

-It’s also possible that Rally cannot automatically find your JDK 8 home directory.
+It’s also possible that Rally cannot automatically find your JDK 8 or JDK 9 home directory.
 In that case, it will ask you later in the configuration process.
+If you do not provide a JDK home directory, Rally cannot start Elasticsearch on this machine but you can still use it as a load generator to benchmark remote clusters.

 If Rally has not found Gradle in the first step, it will not ask you for a source directory and just go on.